jakejones2/articles-api/README.md

 - npm (min v9.7.2)
 - psql (min v14.8)

+Set up postgres by following instructions for your operating system.
+You should be able to create and access databases via the command line with `psql`.

 ### 2 - Clone the repo locally

 To clone the repository, choose and navigate to a parent directory, and enter the following into the command line: